 - Shakiness, trouble moving around, or stiffness.

-- Not able to pass urine.
+- Not able to control passing urine.

 - Feeling very tired or weak.

-- Any bruising or bleeding.
+- Any unexplained bruising or bleeding.

-- Change in how your child acts.
+- Change in how you act.

 - Change in eyesight, eye pain, or very bad eye irritation.